YeLibrarian/2020-10-13-mit/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
   Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
 They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+High speed internet connection and Zoom access are necessary to participate in this online workshop.
+An optional mobile device or a secondary display is helpful with monitoring the instructor's screen and live coding simultaneously, but it's not required.
 </p>

 {% comment %}